Montreal mother, 42, has a message after nearly dying of COVID-19: Skip Christmas

 “Very rarely do I post personal stuff on social media.
 But this morning I feel compelled to share,” she wrote.

-“I am amazed at the pictures I see of full shopping centers like nothing is going on.”
+“I am amazed at the pictures I see of full shopping centres like nothing is going on.”

 If only people could see inside Quebec’s hospitals right now, they would get it, she wrote: the ICUs really are full.
 Staff are drained.